sweta-swarnam/Classification/README.md

 ## Problem Solved

-In the basis of 7 Features we are able to successfully classify the given sample into respective fruit classes those are Apple, Man
+In the basis of 7 Features we are able to successfully classify the given sample into respective fruit classes those are Apple, Mango,Apple, Mandarin, Orange and Lemon.